facebook/create-react-app/packages/react-scripts/template/README.md

 global.localStorage = localStorageMock
 ```

-Note that **if you already ejected** before creating `src/setupTests.js`, this won’t work unless you set [this Jest option](https://facebook.github.io/jest/docs/en/configuration.html#setuptestframeworkscriptfile-string) to point to `src/setupTests.js`.
+>Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:

+>```js
+>"jest": {
+>   // ...
+>   "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"
+>  }
+>  ```

 ### Focusing and Excluding Tests